LeoManeein/UGA-Geoguessr/README.md

 This is a student made UGA based GeoGuessr MERN application made to help familiarize students with UGA's large campus (700+ acres).

-To try it out, there is a live version [here](uga-geoguessr.onrender.com)
+To try it out, there is a live version at uga-geoguessr.onrender.com

 ## Overview